cepthomas/Shellinator/README.md

 ## Registry keys of interest

-Not shown are things like icon spec.
+Not shown are things like icon, extended, ...

 ```
 ;Right click in explorer_right_pane or windows_desktop with a directory selected.